Rear View: Business Acumen Signs Line the HR Road

 When business moves forward with important strategic decisions without input from HR, a huge element is missing from the discussion.
 It is HR’s responsibility to ensure the company has enough people, with the right skills and experience to execute those plans.
 Without being involved in major discussions, it is difficult for HR to focus efforts on solving the company’s main problems, whether in business as usual, or in new initiatives.
 The lack of relevant focus in HR can leave the department on the sidelines, lacking relevance.

-The SyN Learning Institute is pleased to announce its partnership with David Sanders, widely considered one of the nation’s leading experts on building business acumen into organizations and individuals.
-Beginning May, 06, 2015, Sanders will lead a four-part live virtual training course, “Financial Management for Non-Financial Managers,” covering Financial Statement Modeling and the important accounting functions of an organization and how they integrate with human resource operations.
+The SyN Learning Institute is pleased to partner with David Sanders, widely considered one of the nation’s leading experts on building business acumen into organizations and individuals.
+Sanders leads a four-part live virtual training course, “Financial Management for Non-Financial Managers,” covering Financial Statement Modeling and the important accounting functions of an organization and how they integrate with human resource operations.

 “This course is designed to equip employees responsible for developing, contributing to, and supporting the organization’s mission, vision, values, strategic goals and objectives.
 It will help HR professionals who are charged with ensuring that the knowledge, skills, abilities and performance of the workforce meet current and future organizational and individual needs,” says Sanders, who holds numerous advanced degrees in the financial and accounting fields.
 The author of four acclaimed books, Sanders brings a wealth of experience and expertise from 36 years as a financial executive, including posts as CFO and Senior Partner at accounting/tax/auditing firms in the U.S. In addition, Sanders is a leading Sarbanes–Oxley (SOX) trainer and has worked with numerous fortune 500 companies on SOX compliance, both domestically and internationally.

-This series is our latest offering focused on helping organizations equip employees with the training they need to add value to the bottom line.
+This series helps organizations equip employees with the training they need to add value to the bottom line.
 We become a training partner, providing leading subject-matter experts on today’s top HR issues.

 We’re always looking forward, trying to make sense of what lies ahead for HR professionals.
 But we’ll keep checking the rear view, knowing a glance back often points in the right direction.
 Today’s signs tell us that building business acumen into the core competency of the HR professional is the way to go.